NII-Kobayashi/MAT-Neuron-Model/ReadMe.md

     python3 MAT.py <input_current> alpha1 alpha2 omega

 where <input_current> is the file of the input current, alpha1 and alpha2 are the weights of the time constraints and omega is the resting value.
+The sampling interval of the input current is fixed at 0.1 ms.

 Typical parameters for RS, IB, FS and CH neurons are as follows:
 - RS neuron: alpha1 = 30, alpha2 = 2.0, omega = -45